cryptoChaosDev/mooza_dev/deployment/FIX_POSTS_ENDPOINT.md

 1. The endpoint was trying to use Sequelize model associations (`include`) that weren't properly defined
 2. There was a circular dependency issue between the Post and User models
-3. The `include` option in the query was causing the server to crash
+3. There was a TypeScript error with the `createdAt` field reference

 ## Root Cause

 The issue was in the `/profile/posts` endpoint implementation in `backend/src/routes/profile.ts`.
-The code was trying to use Sequelize's `include` feature to join the Post and User tables, but the model associations weren't properly set up, causing a runtime error.
+The code had a TypeScript error where `createdAt` was not properly referenced, and there were issues with model associations causing runtime errors.

 ## Solution

+The fix involves updating the `/profile/posts` endpoint to:

+1. Properly reference the `createdAt` field for ordering
-The fix involves updating the `/profile/posts` endpoint to manually fetch user data instead of using Sequelize's `include` feature:
+2. Manually fetch user data instead of using Sequelize's `include` feature

-1. Fetch all posts from friends and the current user
-2. Extract unique user IDs from the posts
-3. Fetch user data for those IDs in a separate query
-4. Map the user data to the posts manually
+3. Avoid circular dependency issues between models

 ## Usage